-Market Demand is the number of units demanded by the total number of customers in the market.
+It is the number of units demanded by the total number of customers in the market.
 Thus the more popular a company is, the more will be the market demand for its products & the more will be the number of units demanded by the customers in the market.
 The market price is determined at the point of market equilibrium, where market demand meets the supplier’s output, creating a balance that benefits both consumers and producers.

 We should not confuse market demand with market potential.
-Market potential is the total number of potential customers in a particular market.
+The market potential is the total number of potential customers in a particular market.
 However, market demand is the actual demand for the product in the market.
 The following examples will help you grasp the concepts and relevance of market demand better-

 Examples of Market Demand